IoanaBruj/MAMoC-Demo/README.md

     long n = 100000;
     mamocFramework.execute(ExecutionLocation.DYNAMIC, taskName, n);
     ```
 * You can create more sophisicated activites with all the offloading scenario options.
 Have a look at [`SearchActivity.java`](app/src/main/java/uk/ac/standrews/cs/mamoc_demo/SearchText/SearchActivity.java) in this repo.
-Note that we have added a superclass [`DemoBaseActivity.java`](app/src/main/java/uk/ac/standrews/cs/mamoc_demo/SearchText/DemoBaseActivity.java) to include the common methods used by the activities of all the three demo apps.
+Note that we have added a superclass [`DemoBaseActivity.java`](app/src/main/java/uk/ac/standrews/cs/mamoc_demo/DemoBaseActivity.java) to include the common methods used by the activities of all the three demo apps.

 ## Understanding Execution Location in MAMoC framework

-TBC
+1. LOCAL

+2. NEARBY

+3. EDGE

+4. PUBLIC_CLOUD

+5. DYNAMIC